 ACUS publishes sourcebooks on an array of topics that assist agency officials, congressional staff, and the judiciary in performing their work.

 The Sourcebook of United States Executive Agencies maps the organizational structure of the entire executive branch.
-ACUS published the sourcebook to provide a comprehensive overview and description of the federal executive establishment, the only document of its kind in existence, and is currently in the process of publising a second edition of the Sourcebook.
+ACUS published the sourcebook to provide a comprehensive overview and description of the federal executive establishment, the only document of its kind in existence.
+ACUS published a second edition of the Sourcebook in December 2018.

 The Sourcebook examines federal administrative adjudication that is not subject to the adjudicatory provisions of the Administrative Procedure Act and provides a comprehensive overview and cross-cutting analysis of non-APA adjudication.